lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.1.0 =
+Updates: Updated to the latest version of the jquery.mb.YTPlayer.js file (3.0.20) fixing a error if viewed on mobile devices; updated the PLUS box.

 = 3.0.12 =
 Bug fix: With the previous release I introduced a bug on OS detection that was generating an error on Linux OS.